Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

 1. Huai Nam Dang National Park

-✔️ I believe you have to pay to enter 300 THB.
+I believe you have to pay 300 THB to enter.

 2. Mok Fah Waterfall

-There is also a cave which you can hike up to although it wasn’t anything spectacular and smelt really bad – bat droppings Jack tells me – so maybe not something you want to waste your time on!
+There is also a cave which you can hike up to, although it wasn’t anything spectacular and smelt really bad – bat droppings.

 3. Make Time For Coffee Stops